-If you have a physical, psychological, medical or learning disability that may impact your course work, please contact Student Accessibility Support Center, ECC (Educational Communications Center) Building, Room 128, (631) 632-6748.
-They will determine with you what accommodations, if any, are necessary and appropriate.
+If you have a physical, psychological, medical, or learning disability that may impact your course work, please contact the Student Accessibility Support Center, Stony Brook Union Suite 107, (631) 632-6748, or at sasc@stonybrook.edu.
+They will determine with you what accommodations are necessary and appropriate.
 All information and documentation is confidential.

-Students who require assistance during emergency evacuation are encouraged to discuss their needs with their professors and Student Accessibility Support Center.
-For procedures and information go to the following website: http://www.stonybrook.edu/ehs/fire/disabilities.
+Students who require assistance during emergency evacuation are encouraged to discuss their needs with their professors and the Student Accessibility Support Center.
+For procedures and information go to the following website: https://ehs.stonybrook.edu//programs/fire-safety/emergency-evacuation/evacuation-guide-disabilities and search Fire Safety and Evacuation and Disabilities.